Summary

 The widely held consensus on the importance of regaining trust in government should not result in an attempt to change citizens' perceptions rather than introspection and change within the government itself.
 Only special attention to a transparent government can improve the relationship with the citizens.

 Recent affairs and crises have exposed the government's lack of transparency about its actions and decisions.
-This lack of openness is at odds with the promises of parties such as VVD and D66, which emphasise transparency and reliability in their election programmes.
-In reality, the government makes big mistakes and tries to cover them up or not actively remember them, leading to a loss of trust and a democratic imbalance.
+This lack of openness is at odds with the promises of parties such as VVD and D66, which emphasize transparency and reliability in their election manifestos.
+In reality, the government makes major mistakes and tries to cover them up or not actively remember them, leading to a loss of trust and a democratic imbalance.

 A thorough evaluation of the corona policy, in contrast to the expected regaining of citizens' trust, will justify the need for more distrust of the government.
 This distrust is desirable.
 It is an essential part of a healthy democracy, in which the government must be critically monitored and controlled.
 It is precisely a lack of distrust that has contributed to government missteps, with the media playing an important role in maintaining this lack of critical attitude.